 Now, you need to set the Destination file.
 This is the path and name of the video that will be your end result.

 Seriously, mobile devices like iPhone or iPod have limits, so they determine the maximum size for your website as well.
 The good news is that we can force this a little bit.
-Older iPhones are supposed to play 480×272 videos, but you can get away with the pseudo HD format 720×400.
-I’ve tested this on iPhone 3G and it gave no problems whatsoever.
-The iPhone 4 generation can handle bigger formats but the old versions are still very popular.
-Second hand iPhone 3Gs sell currently like hotcakes, so don’t even think of disregarding these older devices.
+Older iPhones are supposed to play 480×272 videos, but today newer generation mobiles can handle bigger formats, so you can go easily to 1280 x 720 or even 1920×1080 if your phone has G5 capability.

-720×400 pixels won’t look as crisp as the full HD format of 1280×720 in full screen on your computer, but it is still acceptable, so we go for this format.
+720×400 pixels won’t look as crisp as the full HD format of 1920×1080 in full screen on your computer, but it is still acceptable, so in this tutorial we go for this format, feel free to adapt it if you like.
 It plays fine on all mentioned devices, so there is no reason to go smaller, UNLESS your original video is smaller.
 There is absolutely no point in enlarging the size of the original master video because it only deteriorates the end result and it makes the video unnecessarily bigger.

 Selecting a preset profile